Chandu5699/multi_ai_agent/README.md

 License
 Overview

-This project sets up a FastAPI backend to serve as the API layer for querying multimodal data embeddings (text, audio, video) stored in Pinecone.
+This project uses a FastAPI backend as the API layer for querying multimodal data embeddings (text, audio, video) stored in Pinecone.
 The Nuxt.js frontend allows users to interact with the backend via a UI.

 Key Features:
 FastAPI: RESTful API to expose endpoints for querying the database.